 Data is all around us.
-In fact, the world creates 2.5 quintillion bytes of data every day.
-And with new technologies like the Internet of Things, wearable technology and connected cars – the amount of data will multiply.
+In fact, it’s projected that in 2022, we’ll produce 97 zettabytes of data globally.
+That’s 18 zettabytes more than the previous year.
+And with technologies like wearable technology and connected cars – the amount of data will only multiply.

-To take advantage of this increase in data, your business needs to embrace a more data-orientated culture.
-Here are our five suggestions on how to do this without spending a fortune.
+To take advantage of this increase in data, your business needs to embrace data culture.

-Build a crack team of current employees to be a part of your data team.
+With so much extra data out there, you’ll need a dedicated data team to keep up.
 This should be a small unit with a passion for making the most of your data.

 The team will need: